rochacbruno/flask-powered/README.md

 # Flask Powered
 List of companies using Flask framework - who is using Flask?

-# Other Resources

-For a curated list of awesome Flask resources and plugins https://github.com/humiaozuzu/awesome-flask

 # Companies using Flask

 ## Worldwide